vitest-dev/vitest/docs/guide/browser.md

 :::

 ::: warning
 However, to run tests in CI you need to install either [`playwright`](https://npmjs.com/package/playwright) or [`webdriverio`](https://www.npmjs.com/package/webdriverio).
-We also recommend switching to either one of them for testing locally instead of using the default `none` provider since it relies on simulating events instead of using Chrome DevTools Protocol.
+We also recommend switching to either one of them for testing locally instead of using the default `preview` provider since it relies on simulating events instead of using Chrome DevTools Protocol.
 :::

 ### Using Playwright